Revision: Aug / 06:

 2002.
 The Crown Victoria (Ford Motor, Company) is reported to be suffering rear gas tank / accident / safety issues.
 Two bolts may puncture the gas tank upon rear end collisions.

-Note from Ed: For Gods sake Ford you have been having gas tank issues for at least 50 years, could you put a little focus on building a simple, strong metal container.
+Note from Ed: For Gods sake Ford you have been having gas tank reliabilty issues for at least 50 years, could you put a little focus on building a simple, strong metal container.
 A rubber container inside the fuel tank was an idea presented to Ford in the 1960s.
 This product was designed to contain the gas if the gas tank was damaged in a collision, it was rejected, considered too costly at approx. $5.

 Cars, Trucks and